cappe987/capmon/README.md

 See [Monitor mode documentation](doc/monitor.md) for usage of the legacy monitor mode.

 ## Using without sudo
+It is recommended to give Capmon the capabilities it needs.
+Running it with sudo will pass sudo rights to any child processes, preventing the return value of the cap check to be correct.

 To use Capmon without sudo you must assign `CAP_DAC_OVERRIDE` and `CAP_SYS_ADMIN` to yourself and to `capmon`.
 Check out [this post by